NickLaMuro/vim-files/README.md

 Vim Files
 =========

+**DEPRECATED**:  I am no longer using this repo as the contents of it have been integrated into my [dotfiles][].
+Archived/Readonly for reference purposes.

 This is a collection of custom files that I used for vim that aren't really tied to any one plugin.
 Feel free to use them for your own personal use and modify them freely.